Voldrix/magic_square_of_squares_calculator/README.md

 After it loads, the program generates no new variables/memory allocation while running, so it can take advantage of its few variables to keep them stored at the ready in the CPU registers.

 ### Files
-- `order3` multithreaded scaler version (no AVX)
+- `order3` multithreaded scalar version (no AVX)
 - `avx2` 8 integer wide AVX2 instruction set (recommended)
 - `avx512` 16 integer wide AVX512dq instructions
   - this is actually slower than AVX2 in most cases, unless your processor has 2 FMA units per core (Xeon Platinum)
+- `cube` 3x3x3 [magic cube](https://en.wikipedia.org/wiki/Magic_cube) (not of squares). scalar
 - `fma_detect` detect how many FMA units your processor has per core
   - there is no hardware flag for this feature, so this is based on Intel's recommended detection method, which is a benchmark test, so the results may not be perfect. check Intel Ark. mainly just Xeon Platinums have two

 __Notes__\
-The AVX files are logical clones of the scaler version, so you can follow the code side-by-side if you're unfamiliar with AVX code.\
+The AVX files are logical clones of the scalar version, so you can follow the code side-by-side if you're unfamiliar with AVX code.\
 I have only tested and optimized this code for Intel processors.
 IDK how it will perform on AMD.

 ### How to Run